rnabioco/detectrms-rs/README.md

 ## Installation

-To install `deepsort`, you need to have Rust and Cargo installed on your system.
+To install `detectrms`, you need to have Rust and Cargo installed on your system.
 If you don't have Rust installed, follow the instructions on [Rust's official website](https://www.rust-lang.org/tools/install).

 ```bash
 git clone https://github.com/rnabioco/detectrms-rs